johnhebron/portfolio-hugo-blocks/content/authors/admin/_index.md

     awarder: TechWomen
     icon: brands/techwomen
     certificate_url: https://www.bigeng.io/2022-techwomen/
-    button_text: Read More About The TechWomen Visits on the BigEng Blog
+    certificate_text: Read More About The TechWomen Visits on the BigEng Blog
     summary: |
       BigCommerce served as a host/sponsor for 5 awesome applicants in both the H1 2022 TechWomen and the H2 2022 TechWomen conferences.